AMS-Hippo/tree_coarsening/README.md

 Simple module for taking labeled trees and "coarsening" them by contracting connected components in a reversible way.

-## Executable examples
+## Tutorial examples

-The notebooks under `notebooks/` are small, source-checkout examples:
+The notebooks under `notebooks/` are meant to illustrate the syntax:

 - `star_coarsener_example.ipynb` — parametric sibling-star coarsening.
 - `edge_bpe_coarsener_example.ipynb` — ordinary edge-BPE coarsening.